 It took me about 3-4 hours to tape off the whole room, but that included the time I was trying to figure out the best way to do it!

-In part two, I’ll share about the painting and tape-removal process…you can find that post HERE.
+In part two of painting checkerboard floors, I’ll share about the painting and tape-removal process…you can find that post HERE.